pages-themes/cayman/tut-schedule.md

 ---
 layout: default
 title: Live Tutorial Schedule
-description: Links to the pre-recorded lectures and material
+description: The schedule and Zoom link for the live tutorial sessions
 ---

 # Live Tutorial Schedule